 Diversity and open mindedness were Jayrem’s strengths although in the 1980s they were looked upon as weakness.
 Diversity meant diffusion of focus.
 Dilution.
 When John Dix dismisses Jayrem Records in Stranded In Paradise for being broad-based like a record company, it’s no compliment.
 The tenor of the time was for indies to be tightly defined and clannish – nationalistic and mono-cultural, as opposed to multi-cultural.
 In marked contrast Jayrem evidenced indie music in New Zealand as a broad church.

 Artistic and commercial successes

 Being worthy didn’t mean the music wasn’t compelling.
-There were chart successes in Te Reo by influential Māori band Aotearoa and a monster electronic pop hit with Body Electric's ‘Pulsing’ in 1983, which sold over 5,000 copies.
+There were chart successes in te reo by influential Māori band Aotearoa and a monster electronic pop hit with The Body Electric’s ‘Pulsing’ in 1983, which sold over 5,000 copies.
 A follow-up single and album were also hits and there were plenty of creative triumphs in the large body of work the label released.